Contents

 Certification/Management Program | Additional Documentation Required |

 Demonstrable compliance with the most up-to-date EU RED sustainability criteria.
 This must include upstream sourcing for mill residues, which is currently beyond the scope of the RED.
-This includes third-party verifications of compliance with the EU RED sustainability criteria, such as those provided by SURE and SBP, as well as recognized national schemes such as Sweden's Hållbarhetsbesked. | Demonstration that all forestry residues and primary mill residues (timber processing, excluding post-consumer/post-industrial wood waste) have been sourced from forestry management practices compliant with the sustainability criteria within the EU RED. |
+This includes third-party verifications of compliance with the EU RED sustainability criteria, such as those provided by SURE and SBP, as well as recognised national schemes such as Sweden's Hållbarhetsbesked. | Demonstration that all forestry residues and primary mill residues (timber processing, excluding post-consumer/post-industrial wood waste) have been sourced from forestry management practices compliant with the sustainability criteria within the EU RED. |

 Isometric CRCF Glossary